-Except for the drain valve at C-752-B, which is locked in the open position, all dikes are equipped with manual drain valves that remain closed unless rainwater is being discharged.
+Except for the drain valve at the C-752-B Refueling Station, which is locked in the open position,5 all dikes are equipped with manual drain valves that remain closed unless rainwater is being discharged.
 Prior to discharge, a determination that no material has been spilled within the containment area is required in accordance with site procedures.
 Valve closure status is an element of periodic inspections identified in site procedures and is captured on inspection logs.
-Personnel conduct visual inspections of diked areas before draining as described in CP4-UT-0405, Utilities Routine Duties Checks and Inspections.
+Personnel conduct visual inspections of diked areas before draining as described in CP4-UT-0405, Utilities Routine Duties, Checks, and Inspections.
 Appendix C contains an example of the checklist personnel use to inspect the diked area located at C-200 and C-601.
 These examples document methods used for secondary containment inspections.
-Records of these inspections are maintained in accordance with the Records Management Program (FRNP-TRANS-0013) for a minimum of at least three years.
+Records of these inspections are maintained in accordance with CP2-RD-0001, Records Management Plan for the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, for a minimum of at least three years.

-3.2.4 Corrosion Protection of Buried/Partially Buried Storage Metallic Tanks- 40 CFR § 112.8(c)(4) & (5)
+3.2.4 Corrosion Protection of Buried/Partially Buried Storage Metallic Tanks-40 CFR § 112.8(c)(4) & (5)